Jump to navigation

 Completion of OPS-developed secondary courses, roundtable discussions or training modules is not be required, but it will qualify for PDHs.
 OPS welcomes your input regarding course content, so please send us your suggestions.

 OPS will offer workshop-style training classes in the OPS office.
-Required classes will also be recorded and offered online for those who are unable to attend in person.

 The current course schedule is as follows: